-An app that harnesses the unused processing electricity of idling mobile telephones has become aware of anti-cancer molecules in a range of ingredients.
+An app that harnesses the unused processing electricity of idling mobile telephones has become aware of anti-cancer molecules in various ingredients.

 The research diagnosed carrots, celery, and oranges as having the best variety of most cancer-fighting molecules.

-The DreamLab app, which has now been downloaded eighty-three 000 instances, works even as users sleep and has thus far completed extra than 10 million calculations.
+The DreamLab app, which has now been downloaded 83,000 times, works even as users sleep and has thus far completed more than 10 million calculations.

 One expert stated there was a “lengthy avenue beforehand” to broaden remedies.